Crappies are a popular gamefish. They are also delicious and can be fished and eaten in many locations across the United States where the law permits.

 Where To Catch Crappies In Spring

-When you see trees such as redbud and the honeysuckle starting to bloom, you should know that the crappie season has just started across America.
+When you see trees such as redbud and honeysuckle blooming, you should know that the crappie season has just started across America.

 It is during this season that millions of fishermen across the country hit rivers, dams, lakes, and ponds to catch crappies for food or sport.

-Spring is a good time to catch crappies because the warm spring weather usually attracts crappies to shallow waters so that they can start spawning.
+Spring is an excellent time to catch crappies because the warm spring weather usually attracts crappies to shallow waters so that they can start spawning.

-It is usually very easy to catch crappies in the spring season because the fish usually just hang around their spawning beds almost throughout the day.
+It is usually very easy to catch crappies in the spring season because the fish typically hang around their spawning beds almost throughout the day.

-If you fail to spot any crappies in the above-mentioned spots, you should take a boat to the nearest deep water from the shallow bay.
+If you fail to spot any crappies in the spots mentioned above, you should take a boat to the nearest deep water from the shallow bay.
 Sometimes crappies hide and spawn in such areas if they are warm enough.

 Crappies do not like chasing bait.
-Therefore, to increase your chances of catching one, you should move your bait slowly.
+Therefore, you should move your bait slowly to increase your chances of catching one.
 If you do this at the right depth, crappies will strike your bait and get caught.

 Where To Catch Crappies In Summer